Jonathan-Gander/DemoDeviceOwnerAuthentication/README.md

 # Demo app : DeviceOwnerAuthentication

-This simple demo app show you how to secure your iOS app using `DeviceOwnerAuthentication` using SwiftUI.
+This simple demo app shows you how to secure your iOS app using `DeviceOwnerAuthentication` with SwiftUI.
 It will ask for Face ID, Touch ID or passcode before starting app.

 A settings view let user enable or disable this feature.